-- o State General Fund Amendments can be requested up to April 31st. - o Federal Fund Amendments can be requested up to July 31st.
+- State General Fund Amendments can be requested up to March 31st. - Federal Fund Amendments can be requested up to June 30st.

 The Older Americans Act is advance funded.
 DARS makes payments in advance for services.
-Through the AMR you have a 30 or 60 day advance built into your request for payment.
+Through the AMR you have a 30-day advance built into your request for payment.